 Market share concentration of NAS devices is moderate, with the top four vendors accounting for about 40.0% of total market share.
 There are only an estimated 30 NAS device manufacturers in the market, such as Dell, WD, QNAP and Synology.
 The limited number of manufacturers narrows buyer's options of NAS...
 Subscribe to learn more.

 Questions to ask potential suppliers

 How can I gain leverage during negotiations?

 Vendor Financial Risk

 Has your company ever been at risk of bankruptcy?

 How much of your revenue comes from your five largest customers?
 What would be the impact on your profitability if you lost one of your largest customers?

-Have you had to increase your marketing expenditures to contend with increasing competition?
+Have you had to increase your marketing expenditures to contend with increased competition?
 What has that done to your profitability?

-How have rising input costs affected your profitability?
+How have trends in input costs affected your profitability?